ryansobol/eslint-config-ryansobol/README.md

 ## Parsers options

-Parser options, like support for ECMAScript 6 modules, can be specified in the `.eslintrc.js` file as well.
+Parser options, like support for ECMAScript 6 modules, can be specified in the `.eslintrc.js` file.

 ```js
 module.exports = {